MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 5- A knowledge worker reviews the documentation and determines if the documents are complete or if more information and docs are required, you go back to step3

-6- If no more documents are needed from the CC Holder a knowledge worker has to determine if the Merchant needs tobe contacted tp request documents and then trigger again a review of the Merchant documentation
+6- If no more documents are needed from the CC Holder a knowledge worker has to determine if the Merchant needs to be contacted through the Card Processing Network to request documents and then trigger again a review of the Merchant documentation.

 7- In parallel you have to evaluate the information of the case to determine if a manual approval is needed or you can just solve the case automatically with the information available.